syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-for-nested-groups.md

 {% endtabs %}

-## Performing Nested Mail merge with relational data objects
+## Nested Mail merge with relational data objects

 You can perform nested Mail merge with implicit relational data objects without any explicit relational commands by using the `ExecuteNestedGroup` overload method.